-The ancient game of Backgammon originated in Mesopotamia, modern-day Iraq, around five thousand years ago.
+Backgammon has a long and colourful history.
+It originated in Mesopotamia, modern-day Iraq, around five thousand years ago.
 Variations of the game were known to be played by the Egyptians, Sumerians, Romans, and Greeks.
 The game was typically played on boards crafted from wood, using stones as checkers, and dice made from bone or wood.

 It is a two-player game where each player has fifteen checkers which move between twenty-four points according to the roll of two dice.
 The objective of the game is to be first to bear off, i.e. move all fifteen checkers off the board.

 Strategy and luck

 Backgammon involves a combination of strategy and luck (from rolling dice).
 Luck plays a large part of the game, but generally, the better player will win the majority of games over time.
 With each roll of the dice, players must choose from a number of positions for moving their checkers and consider possible counter-moves by the opponent.
 The use of the doubling cube allows players to change the stakes during the game.

 Backgammon in Europe

 Although the game remained popular throughout Victorian times it was starting to lose its appeal and may indeed have died out were it not for the concept of doubling.
 In the 1920s an unknown player in New York introduced the doubling cube and reinvigorated the game.
 The doubling cube introduced the concept of raising the stakes during a game and added an entirely new strategic element to backgammon.

-In recent times, with invention of the internet, Backgammon is again rising in popularity with the advent of online play.
+In recent times, with the invention of the internet, backgammon is again rising in popularity with the advent of online and mobile play.